GSA-TTS/handbook/pages/hiring-staying-or-changing-jobs/fair-and-equitable-hiring-practices.md

   make “gut” decisions that could be colored by bias.

-- **Stick to data-based assessments of a candidate’s abilities rather than those based on factors like age, gender, race, etc.**
+- **Stick to data-based assessments of a candidate’s abilities rather than those based on factors like age, sex, race, etc.**

-- **Don’t check out the candidate on social media, or Google them.** A person’s public profile almost certainly won’t have anything relevant to work, and might instead reveal all sorts of irrelevant information (age, gender, political affiliation, race, etc.).
+- **Don’t check out the candidate on social media, or Google them.** A person’s public profile almost certainly won’t have anything relevant to work, and might instead reveal all sorts of irrelevant information (age, sex, political affiliation, race, etc.).
 If the candidate application/resume links to a personal website, LinkedIn, or GitHub you can check those out — these are more work-focused, and we can assume a candidate has put what they want an